 Maybe we should put the Shrewsbury Fragments somewhere around here.
 But we went for a later date.
 Go to the late Medieval page to look at the work we haven’t done on them yet.

-Dame Sirith – we’ve staged this a few times, because it’s really fun.
-It’s a play told with some storytelling.
+Dame Sirith – we’ve staged this a few times because it’s a play told with some storytelling.
 But it’s a play.
 This is a hill we are willing to die on.
-A recording of our work on this play will follow at some point.
+A full cast audio adaptation is available below, with !Spoilers! breakdown and plain text recording available here.

 Interludium de Clerico et Puella (fragment) – Full Cast Audio Adaptation available.
 Related to Dame Sirith, this is made up of just two brief scenes, and is well worth the listen.